 What are satellite speakers?

-Satellite speakers are small (typically) speakers that can reproduce high and medium range sounds both indoors and outdoors.
+Satellite speakers are a type of speaker that are small (typically) solutions that can reproduce high and medium range sounds both indoors and outdoors.
 Like many other speakers and their internal organs, satellite speakers usually come built-in with a tweeter for higher frequencies and a woofer for the lows.
 Satellite speakers usually come with mounting brackets for easy positioning on the wall or on the ceiling, which is why they’re so sought after — convenience, versatility, and less intrusive to really complete our overall sound system.

 Many prefer they’re placed behind or at least on the side of the listening area, although we’ve heard of this as well as others putting their satellite speakers everywhere they can.
 We know those who pair theirs up with a receiver, separate subwoofer, bookshelf speakers, and more — it all depends on the person and what they’re after in terms of a ‘complete sound system’.